Asyncify lets synchronous C or C++ code interact with asynchronous JavaScript. This allows things like:

 ASYNCIFY_ADD

-is a list of functions that do unwind the stack, and
+is a list of functions that do unwind the stack, and will be

 if you use ASYNCIFY_IGNORE_INDIRECT